Strong7091/Bsides/README.md

   [Manual Azure Setup instructions](Documentation/Manual_Azure_Instructions.md)

-- Afterwards dont hesitate to delete the Resource Group and use Terraform to automate that same process to see the power of automation.
-Please use the
+- Afterwards dont hesitate to delete the Resource Group you just created and use Terraform to automate that same process to see the power of automation.

   [Automated Terraform Setup Instructions](Documentation/Terraform_Instruction.md)